CLSherrod/clsherrod.github.io/_posts/2018-03-29-desperate-people.md

 ---
 layout: article
-title: "Don't do business with desperate people"
+title: "Lessons Learned from a Failed Business Deal: Don't Do Business With Desperate People"
 date: 2018-03-29
-last_modified_at: 2024-06-25
+last_modified_at: 2024-06-26
 categories: Essays
 tags: entrepreneurship
 permalink: /desperate-people/
 published: true
 comments: true
 ---
-I recently had a business deal not work out.

-The person I was working with hit the nuclear button and made up things in order to win the argument why they should keep $2000.
+## The Deal Gone Wrong
+In the world of entrepreneurship, not every business deal goes as planned.
+Recently, I had a deal fall through in a rather dramatic and unsettling manner.
+The individual I was working with went to extreme lengths to justify keeping some money, even fabricating evidence and threatening a family member.
 <!--more-->
-Making up photos to prove their point and when that didn't work threatened a family member.

-Anything to keep the money and blame me to justify.

-I sat back and thought about what happened.
-- Was there a sign that I missed?
-- What other deals that were similar?
-How were they similar?

-All of the deals didn't work out because the client, partner or contractor was desperate for money.

-When people are desperate and can't afford to not get the money they will a vast majority of the time make up a story to convince themselves that they are the victim and are being screwed over.

-No amount of contract paperwork, pictures, correspondence, and facts will convince them that they have made a mistake.
-They can't live with being wrong.
-So they hit the nuclear button and will take you down and ruin your reputation in order to win.

-You can never win with desperate people.
+## Extreme Measures Taken
+Their actions included:
+- Creating false photos to support their argument.
+- When the fabricated evidence failed, resorting to personal threats.

+## Reflecting on the Experience
+This experience led me to reflect deeply on what transpired.
+I asked myself:
+- Did I miss any warning signs?
+- Have I encountered similar situations in past deals?

+## Recognizing the Pattern
+A pattern emerged from my reflections.
+Every deal that failed shared a common thread: desperation.
+The clients, partners, or contractors were all in dire need of money or status.

+## Desperation: The Red Flag
+Desperate individuals often construct elaborate narratives to convince themselves that they are victims.
+They cannot afford to see themselves as wrong, and no amount of contractual documentation, photos, emails, or facts can change their minds.
+They hit the "nuclear button," opting to protect their interests at any cost, even if it means damaging your reputation.

+## Key Takeaways
+Here’s what I’ve learned:
+- **Desperation is a red flag.** When people are desperate, they will do whatever it takes to secure their financial needs, often creating false stories to rationalize their actions.
+- **You can’t win against desperation.** Trying to convince a desperate person of their mistake is usually futile.
+They are often incapable of admitting fault and will go to great lengths to avoid doing so.
-I've found it best to state your position and then move on.
+- **State your position and move on.** In such situations, the best course of action is to clearly state your position and then disengage.

+## Moving Forward
+Dealing with desperate individuals can be a significant challenge.
+Recognizing the signs early on and knowing when to walk away can save you a lot of time, energy, and potential damage to your reputation.
+Remember, not every battle is worth fighting, especially when the other party is driven by desperation.